The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

-In this section, we investigate the finite sample properties of the tests in Section \ref{sec:tests} using a Monte Carlo simulation study.
-The Monte Carlo study is based on generalizations of the analytical examples of $p$-hacking in Section \ref{sec:theory}.
-We do not consider selection across datasets, as this example can be viewed as a special case of covariate and IV selection.
+In this section, we investigate the finite sample properties of the tests in Section \ref{sec:tests} using a Monte Carlo simulation study based on generalizations of the analytical examples of $p$-hacking in Section \ref{sec:theory}.